uiocompcat/HyDGL/README.rst

    :target: https://hydgl.readthedocs.io/en/latest/?badge=latest

-``HyDGL`` is a Python parser to generate descriptive graphs based on quantum chemistry data ready for use in Graph Neural Networks.
+``HyDGL`` is a Python parser for generating descriptive graphs based on quantum chemistry data ready for use in Graph Neural Networks.
 In particular it provides the following features:

 - adaptable generation of graph representations based on quantum chemistry data